MileHacker Logo

 • Pickpocketing in crowded areas (Bullring, New Street Station) happens.

-• Nightlife areas (Broad Street) get busy, stay with your group.
+• Nightlife areas (Broad Street) get busy, stay with the people you're with.

 Safety Precautions

-Don't walk alone in dimly lit or deserted places after sunset.
-Hide your valuable items and do not display large amounts of cash.
+Don't walk alone in dimly lit or deserted places in the evening.
+Hide your valuables and do not display large amounts of cash.

 Budgeting & Costs